wookosh/datahaven-indexer/README.md

 ⚠️  Block 8693: State pruned (skipping)
 ```

-You will need to wipe your volumes, and rebuilt the containers.
+You will need to wipe your volumes, and rebuild the containers.

 ## Installation